 One of the focal points of the Ebro Puleva Social Responsibility Policy is to incorporate disabled persons in employment.
-The Group has a total of 113 disabled persons on its payroll, in its different business areas.
+The Group has a total of 68 disabled persons on its payroll, in its different business areas.

-In Spain, in pursuance of the Social Integration of the Disabled Act, there are 18 disabled persons on the payrolls of Puleva and Herba Nutrición.
-In addition, to ensure total compliance with this Act, both companies have signed collaboration agreements with the Ebro Puleva Foundation for a value of €195,388 to promote and finance different training projects for the disabled.
+In Spain, in pursuance of the Social Integration of the Disabled Act, there are 15 disabled persons on the payroll of Herba Nutrición.
+In addition, to ensure total compliance with this Act, the subsidiaries Puleva Food, Biosearch (formerly Puleva Biotech) and Herba Ricemills have collaborated in different programmes to assist in the training and integration of these workers in society and employment through the Ebro Puleva Foundation for a value of €268,832.67, and directly with other entities, such as Intgraf, Afanias or Aprocor, with €33,972.47.